lynn9388/lynn9388.github.io/README.md

 # Lynn's Blog

-This is my blog, which is based on the Jekyll theme [Light Blog](https://github.com/lynn9388/light-blog).
+This is my blog, which is based on the Jekyll theme [Huxpro](https://github.com/lynn9388/huxpro).